szelongq/tp/docs/UserGuide.md

 **Format:** `delete INDEX`

 * Deletes the employee at the specified `INDEX`.
-* The index refers to the index number shown in the displayed employee list.
+* The index refers to the number next to an employee's name in the displayed employee list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* The index cannot exceed the length of the employee list.

 **Examples:**
 * `list` followed by `delete 2` deletes the 2nd employee in HeRon.